 RESULTS: The most relevant significant changes were increases in VE, VO2, VCO2 and EE during HFYB, while the same variables decreased during the control period.
 However after HFYB there was no change in VO2 or EE, although VE decreased as it did after the control period.

 CONCLUSIONS: HFYB induces a hypermetabolic state for the duration of the practice which returns to baseline after HFYB suggesting a possible application for HFYB in hypometabolic states.

-Keywords: Energy Metabolism - physiology, Case-Control Studies, Adult, Metabolism - physiology, Oxygen Consumption - physiology, Pulmonary Ventilation - physiology, Respiratory Function Tests, Respiratory Mechanics - physiology, Yoga, young adult
+Keywords: Energy Metabolism - physiology, Case-Control Studies, Metabolism - physiology, Oxygen Consumption - physiology, Pulmonary Ventilation - physiology, Respiratory Function Tests, Respiratory Mechanics - physiology, Yoga, young adult

 13 Apr 2020 : Original articleOutcome of 24 Weeks of Combined Schroth and Pilates Exercises on Cobb Angle, Angle of Trunk Rotation, Chest...

 Med Sci Monit Basic Res 2020; 26:e920449